artecs-group/RVfpga-sim-addons/Computer_Organization/Lab0/README.md

   <img src="ExtractHere.png" width=70% height=70%>
 </p>

 In the following screenshot you can see how RVfpga should be located in the VM.
-It is important that you respect this location in order not to have problems with the routes indicated in the practices.
+It is important that you respect this location in order to avoid problems with the paths indicated in the labs.

 <p align="center">
   <img src="Path.png" width=70% height=70%>